ofelcan164/API/README.md

 Rate limiting
 -------------

-You can perform up to 500 requests per 10 second period from the same IP address for the same account.
+You can perform up to 5 request/second from the same IP address.
 If you exceed this limit, you'll get a [429 Too Many Requests](http://tools.ietf.org/html/draft-nottingham-http-new-status-02#section-4) response for subsequent requests.
-Check the `Retry-After` header to see how many seconds to wait before retrying the request.

 APIs
 -------------------------------------------------------------------